acmpesuecc/Metrics-Anomaly/README.md

 ```shell
 conda create -n time fbprophet==0.7.1 plotly nbdev
 ```
-Here "time" is the name of your environment, and fbprophet and plotly are the libraries being setup in it.
+Here "time" is the name of your environment, and fbprophet, plotly, and nbdev are the libraries being setup in it.

 ### 2. Activate your newly created environment.
 ```shell